unepwcmc/pica.js/README.md

       * success - function which will be called when new polygon is saved
       * error - function which will be called if polygon fails to save, passing the error to the callback

-Adds a drawing tool to the map, and returns a PolygonEditView
+Adds a drawing tool to the map, and returns a Pica.Views.PolygonEditView

 #### drawNewCircleView(callbacks)
 * callbacks -
     optional object with keys:
-      * success - function which will be called when new polygon is saved
+      * success - function which will be called when new polygons is saved
       * error - function which will be called if polygon fails to save, passing the error to the callback

-Adds a drawing tool to the map, and returns a CircleEditView
+Adds a drawing tool to the map, and returns a Pica.Views.CircleEditView

+#### newUploadFileView(callbacks)
+* callbacks -
+    optional object with keys:
+      * success - function which will be called when polygons are generated
+      * error - function which will be called if polygon fails to save, passing the error to the callback

+Returns an Pica.Views.UploadFileView

 #### setName(name)
 * name - name to set

 sets the name of the area, and persists to magpie

 ### Events